ricardomm7/leaflink/docs/sprintB/us010/03.design/Readme.md

-# US006 - Create a Task
+# US010 - See in a pie chart which piece(s) of equipment is/are used in each day

 ## 3. Design - User Story Realization